-If you have the object files or a DLL for the XSG modules and you want to compile your own application that uses XSG, then the following information is relevant.
+If you have the object files or a DLL or library file for the XSG modules and you want to compile your own application that uses XSG, then the following information is relevant.

 You will get a header file xsg.h with the SG datatypes given in Section 12, and the prototypes for the API functions described in the current section.
-And you will get a DLL Xsg.dll and Xsg.lib.
+And you will get a DLL xsg.dll, xsg.lib or library file xsg.so.